mfractor/mfractor.github.io/docs/installation-and-setup.md

 ### Installation (File)

+!!! note
+    You can also use this procedure to update an existing installation of MFractor.

 Visual Studio Mac extensions are bundled and distributed as `.mpack` files.

 The latest version of MFractor for Visual Studio Mac can be found here: **[http://addins.monodevelop.com/Project/Index/300](http://addins.monodevelop.com/Project/Index/300)**